gorkhadev/gorkha.dev/syllabus/ruby/section-two/loops.md

 ## redo Statement

-`redo` restarts the iteration of the most internal loop, without checking loop condition.
+The `redo` keyword restarts the iteration of the most internal loop, without checking loop condition.

 ```ruby
 for i in (0..5)